Runnin' with the Devil

-Composition
+Composition and lyrics

 The song begins with a collection of car horns sounding.
 The horns were taken from the band's own cars and mounted in a box and powered by two car batteries, with a foot switch.
 Producer Ted Templeman slowed the horns down before adding them to the track.
 This same idea was first used during the band's club sets and appeared on the Gene Simmons-recorded demo of the song, as well as the song "House of Pain" which preceded it on the demo.
 A four-measure guitar solo is played after the second and third chorus.
+At some point in the song, singer David Lee Roth belts out "Yoww!"

 Initial pressings of the Van Halen compilation Best Of, Vol.1 contained an alternate edit of "Runnin' with the Devil" where the verses, chorus and solos were arranged in a different order than that of the original album version.
 It was reported that this was accidental and subsequent pressings have replaced this version with the one found on Van Halen.